 Internal Security Challenges of 2017

 As per the annual crime data of the National Crime Records Bureau, there has been an increase in crime rate, highlighting Delhi and Kerala on top.
-The overall crime rate increased by 2.6% in the country, however, if we analyse the major reason of the increment, it may not essentially be a net increment of crimes, but gross increase in the reporting of those crimes, given the facilitation steps.
+The overall crime rate increased by 2.6% in the country, however, if we analyze the primary reason of the increment, it may not primarily be a net increment of crimes, but the gross increase in the reporting of those crimes, given the facilitation steps.

-Chhattisgarh being one of the most affected regions for Maoist insurgency, saw one of the deadliest ambush killing of 12 CRPF jawans.
+Chhattisgarh is one of the most affected regions for the Maoist insurgency, saw one of the deadliest ambush killings of 12 CRPF jawans.
 In response to it, the National Investigation Agency investigated the sponsors and changed their approach towards targeting the puppet masters of the game.

 External Security Challenges of 2017

-The year was a bit strained in terms of maintaining relations with hostile neighbours.
-India witnessed a new low in the India-Pakistan relations with more than 700 cease fire violations, the highest in the last seven years.
+The year was a bit strained regarding maintaining relations with hostile neighbors.
+India witnessed a new low in the India-Pakistan relations with more than 700 ceasefire violations, the highest in the last seven years.
 Though that was a result of the frustration as Pakistan was no further able to increase its score of terrorist attacks in our country.
-The bold policy and approach projected by the Modi government in UNGA 2017 has been a great victory for India and a setback to Pakistan.
+The bold policy and approach projected by the Modi government in UNGA 2017 have been a great victory for India and a setback to Pakistan.

-China, too, became extremely insecure of India’s strong position on the world forum.
-In fact, it will not be wrong to reinstate that India and China escaped a full-fledged war during the pull through period of Doklam Crisis.
-The eye to eye policy of India shuddered China’s undue arrogance over the 1962 war and gave a clear message that today India will not tolerate any king of expansionist tendency on its territory, which was then certainly the need of the hour and once again a big achievement of India.
+China, too, became extremely insecure about India’s strong position on the world forum.
+It will not be wrong to reinstate that India and China escaped a full-fledged war during the pull through the period of Doklam Crisis.
+The eye to eye policy of India shuddered China’s extreme arrogance over the 1962 war and gave a clear message that today India will not tolerate any expansionist tendency on its territory, which was then undoubtedly the need of the hour and once again a significant achievement of India.

 The Way Ahead

 Despite various drastic changes in security strategy, India, this year was able to deal with most of its internal challenges effectively.
-However, it might have to look for a permanent solution to the internal insurgency, by targeting the root cause instead of damage control.
+However, it might have to look for a permanent solution to the domestic insurgency, by targeting the cause instead of damage control.
 Prevention should be the focus.
-Modernisation of police forces and overall security arrangements cannot be missed from the essential security calendar of 2018.
+Modernization of police forces and overall security arrangements cannot be missed from the essential security calendar of 2018.

-However, we must strategize proactively rather than responsively for the upcoming challenges, such as, radicalisation by terrorism, Maoism, cyber security, economic and information warfare, to ensure sailing smoothly through the year.
+However, we must strategize proactively rather than responsively for the upcoming challenges, such as, radicalization by terrorism, Maoism, cybersecurity, economic and information warfare, to ensure sailing smoothly through the year.